ucscGenomeBrowser/kent/src/product/installer/README.md

-% Genome Browser in the Cloud User Guide
+% The Genome Browser in the Cloud Script User Guide

-# What is Genome Browser in the Cloud?
+# What is the Genome Browser in the Cloud script?

-The Genome Browser in the Cloud (GBiC) script is a convenient script that automates the setup of a UCSC Genome Browser mirror, including the installation and setup of MySQL (or MariaDB) and Apache servers.
+The Genome Browser in the Cloud (GBiC) script is a convenient script that automates the setup of a UCSC Genome Browser mirror.
+The GBiC script is for users who want to setup a full mirror of the UCSC Genome Browser on their server/cloud instance, rather than using the [Genome Browser in a Box (GBiB)](../gbib.html) or our public website.
+Mirrors set up via the GBiC script are similar to the GBiB in that they allow local mirroring of our data and  can run offline, making them ideal for private data and custom genomes not offered at UCSC.
+Mirrors differ from the GBiB in that they are not meant to be run on users personal machine, but rather on a server or cloud, and can thus be used by many individuals at an institution, rather than a single user.

-After setting up  MySQL, Apache, and Ghostscript, the GBiC script copies the Genome Browser CGIs onto the local machine under /usr/local/apache/.
+The script works by setting up MySQL, Apache, and Ghostscript, and then copying the Genome Browser CGIs onto the machine under /usr/local/apache/.
 It also deactivates the default Apache htdocs/cgi folders, so it is best run on a new machine, or at least a host that is not already used as a web server.
 The script can also download full or partial assembly databases, update the CGIs, and remove temporary files (aka "trash cleaning").

-The GBiC script has been tested with Ubuntu 14 LTS, Centos 6, Centos 6.7, Centos 7, and Fedora 20.
+The GBiC script has been tested with Ubuntu 14/16 LTS, Centos 6/6.7/7.2, and Fedora 20.

 It has also been tested on virtual machines in Amazon EC2 (Centos 6 and Ubuntu 14) and Microsoft Azure (Ubuntu).
 If you want to load data on the fly from UCSC, you need to select the